-- Waiting.
-This is a production delay caused by a bottleneck in a previous process.
+Waiting: This is a production delay caused by a bottleneck in a previous process.

-- Motion.
-Unnecessary steps that result in a task taking longer and costing more.
+Motion: Unnecessary steps that result in a task taking longer and costing more.

-- Transport.
-Reducing steps involving the transport of supplies or information.
+Transport: Reducing steps involving the transport of supplies or information.

-- Over-processing.
-Taking too long trying to be perfect rather than transitioning to the next phase.
+Over-processing: Taking too long trying to be perfect rather than transitioning to the next phase.

 Gantt charts are generally used less than the other business process modeling tools we discussed above.
-Part of the reason is that Gantt Charts were developed over 100 years ago and more sophisticated business process modeling tools have since emerged.
-Gantt charts are simplistic diagrams that provide a visualization of the time associated with specific tasks.
+Part of the reason is that Gantt Charts were developed over 100 years ago, and more sophisticated business process modeling tools have since emerged.
+Gantt charts are simple diagrams that provide a visualization of the time associated with specific tasks.
 For instance, Gantt charts show the start and end times of a process and how long each took to complete.

 Thus, Gantt charts are ideal for time-sensitive processes.
-They show stakeholders when particular tasks should begin and end, and whether processes are being completed on schedule.
-Gantt charts are not, however, well suited for complex business processes.
+They show stakeholders when particular tasks should begin and end and whether processes are being completed on schedule.
+Gantt charts are not, however, well-suited for complex business processes.